slviajero/tinybasic/docs/BASICs/README.md

 ### Palo Alto Tinybasic

 **Palo Alto Tiny BASIC**.
 This is how I started.
+Li-Chen Wang's tiny BASIC.
 From this document the first interpreter was implemented from scratch.
 I kept compatibility to this language although the code now is far away from the Tinybasic language set.
 [TinyBASIC-2.0.pdf](https://github.com/slviajero/tinybasic/blob/main/docs/BASICs/TinyBASIC-2.0.pdf)

 ### Apple 1 and related stuff